Twerton Park

 The stadium has four stands; the Bath End, the Grandstand, The Popular Side, and the Bristol End.
-The record attendance of 18,020 was set at a match between Bath City and Brighton & Hove Albion in the FA Cup third round in 1960.
+The ground once had a capacity up to 20,000, with the record attendance of 18,020 was set between Bath City and Brighton & Hove Albion in the FA Cup third round in 1960.
 Though the site opened in 1909, the stadium was not constructed until 1932, with The Grandstand being the first of the four stands to be constructed.
 The stadium is 2.5 km (1.6 miles) from the city centre.

 The two bars within the stadium are named after former players: Charlies' (Charlie Fleming), and Randall's (Paul Randall).
-In 2021, the stadium was ranked the 75th best in Britain by FourFourTwo, ahead of the likes of, Charlton Athletic's The Valley, the Swansea.com stadium and Bristol City's Ashton Gate.
-Twerton Park has underwent several expansions through out its history, though the decades in which it saw the most development were the 1930s, 1940s, 1960s and the 1980s - including the addition of the family stand, West of The Grandstand.
-Future expansion is likely to involve the complete redevelopment of The Grandstand and the surrounding car park.
+Twerton Park has undergone several expansions throughout its history, though the decades in which it saw the most development were the 1930s, 1940s, 1960s and the 1980s—including the addition of the family stand, west of The Grandstand.

 History

 Innox Park (1909–1932)

 Before any sports ground was established, the Park was opened on 26 June 1909 as Innox Park on land that had been donated by Thomas Carr, merely a field as a source for recreational activity.
 The opening ceremony involved a parade of scholars, the singing of hymns and a speech by the chairman of the parish council.
 Innox Park was named the “Cities fourth recreation ground.”
 The declaration was declared by Mr Hope, who stated; it was not usual that such a duty fell on the shoulders of a working man, but it was fitting that he should be expected to do so on behalf of the working industrial community within the city.